MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/access-sensors-and-devices-from-a-background-task.md

 ### Limitation: critical device operations

 Some critical device operations, such as long running firmware updates, cannot be performed with the [**DeviceUseTrigger**](https://msdn.microsoft.com/library/windows/apps/dn297337).
 Such operations can be performed only on the PC, and only by a privileged app that uses the [**DeviceServicingTrigger**](https://msdn.microsoft.com/library/windows/apps/dn297315).
 A *privileged app* is an app that the device's manufacturer has authorized to perform those operations.
 Device metadata is used to specify which app, if any, has been designated as the privileged app for a device.
-For more info, see [Device sync and update for Windows Store device apps](http://go.microsoft.com/fwlink/p/?LinkId=306619).
+For more info, see [Device sync and update for Microsoft Store device apps](http://go.microsoft.com/fwlink/p/?LinkId=306619).

 ## Protocols/APIs supported in a DeviceUseTrigger background task